 We are exposed to market risk related to changes in interest rates.
-As of December 31, 2020, we had cash, cash equivalents and marketable securities of \$969.0 million, primarily invested in money market funds.
-As of December 31, 2019, we had cash and cash equivalents of \$348.2 million, primarily invested in money market funds, overnight repurchase agreements, U.S. treasury securities, commercial paper and corporate notes.
+As of December 31, 2021, we had cash and cash equivalents of \$731.5 million, primarily invested in money market funds.
+As of December 31, 2020, we had cash and cash equivalents of \$969.0 million, primarily invested in money market funds, U.S. treasury securities and corporate notes.
 Changes in the general level of interest rates can affect the fair value of our investment portfolio.
-If market interest rates were to increase immediately and uniformly by 100 basis points, or one percentage point, from levels at December 31, 2020, the net fair value of our interest-sensitive marketable securities would have resulted in a hypothetical decline of less than \$0.1 million.
+If market interest rates were to increase immediately and uniformly by 100 basis points, or one percentage point, from levels at December 31, 2021, the net fair value of our interest-sensitive marketable securities would have resulted in a hypothetical decline of less than \$0.1 million.